County Championship Division 1. Nottinghamshire v Somerset. 24th, 25th and 26th September 2018. Trent Bridge. Third Day.

 Surrey came to Taunton as County Champions on the back of nine successive Championship victories.
 In the away match at Guildford in June they had beaten Somerset by an innings.
 With that win they had overtaken Somerset at the top of the table and had remained there ever since.
 Surrey were undeniably the Championship team of the season.

-The decision of the Cricket Discipline Commission and its implications for future pitch preparation was a repeated point of discussion among supporters and that is reflected in this post.
+The assessment of the pitch for the Lancashire match as being ‘below average’ and its implications for future pitch preparation was a repeated point of discussion among supporters and that is reflected in this post.

 Lewis Gregory, injured in the previous match, was not available for this match.